Frequently Asked Questions

 Class sizes vary according to the school year, but are generally no more than 25.
-However, many classes are often smaller than this, in particular Sixth Form classes where we place importance on small class sizes for individualised learning.

 Every student is assigned to one of four Houses when they first arrive.
 These Houses compete against one another in school sports, arts and academic competitions, offering students the chance to develop a healthy competitive spirit while providing a focus of identity beyond their year group.